crotwell/TauP/src/doc/sphinx/source/tools.rst

 Adding this to your .bash_profile or .zshrc will enable it for future logins.

+Note, for bash 3.2, which the default verion on OSX, there is a bug that prevents this from working.
+The alterantive is to save it as a file like:

+:code:`taup generate-completion > taup_completion`

+and then source the file:

+:code:`source taup_completion`

 Once sourced, you will be able to get hints or completion for most arguments within TauP.
 For example typing: